 - 1080/24p HD video plus super slow motion video at 640×480 (H.264)

 - Waterproof to 25m / 82′

 - Shockproof to 2m / 6.5′

-The Canon D30 is a sturdy camera, designed with ergonomics in mind, and targeted towards people who like to spend their time in the outdoors, or engage in physical activity of almost any kind.
+The Canon D30 is a sturdy camera, designed with ergonomics in mind, and targeted towards people who like to spend their time in the outdoors or engage in physical activity of almost any kind.

-The camera is water-proof up to 25 meters below the surface, while its special casing can shield it from the difficult conditions of a hiking trail.
+The camera is waterproof up to 25 meters below the surface, while its special casing can shield it from the difficult conditions of a hiking trail.
 It can withstand cold temperatures down to -10C and can also survive drops from up to 2m.

 If you don’t want to spend too much time adjusting it, the camera includes 32 preset settings corresponding to different conditions that ensure high-quality images in a variety of situations.
 With the embedded GPS chip, the camera will tag your photos with geo-location data.

 On the other side, the Canon D30 lacks wireless connectivity options, which is its biggest disadvantage.
-Nevertheless, its affordable price make it a great choice for those who require a good compromise in a rugged piece of equipment.
+Nevertheless, its affordable price makes it a great choice for those who require a good compromise in a rugged piece of equipment.